SteveChenDC/stevechendc.github.io/about.md

 permalink: /about/
 ---

 Steve Chen is a Software Engineer at Framebridge.
 He currently works mainly with Ruby to build tests, processes, and documentation across distributed teams/systems for a hyper-growth custom framing startup.
-He also moonlights as a Product Manager on Booster.
-His resume includes Frontend work with React at GrubHub, on-demand delivery jobs, freelancing, and series A-C startups.
+He also moonlights as a founder of NY Code & Coffee and is always looking for cool people to talk to!
+The top right resume includes Frontend work with Javascript + React at GrubHub, building a playground locator in Ruby at a non-profit called KaBOOM!, and additional work at startups.
+For updated details, check out his LinkedIn below!

 In his spare time, you can see him zipping around on his electric skateboard, fly fishing in MD, building NY Code & Coffee on Sunday, or at his local DC meetup or conference!